barumau/pandunia/english/110_loga_bina.md

     ____________
     = terməmetor     'thermometer'

+## Compound words – together or separately?

+It doesn't matter are the elements of a compound word written together or separately – both ways work without problems because the linking vowel **-ə-** is used only for this purpose.
+So, for example, the word for 'mailbox' can be written **postə sandukə** or
+**postəsandukə**
+and the word for 'democracy' can be written either **demə kratia** or
+**deməkratia**.

+## International affixes

 There are some roots in Pandunia that are used frequently as prefixes in compound words but seldom as words on their own.
 These include the roots **a-**, **de-**, **pro-**, **re-** and **su-** among others.
+They are used in many international words and Pandunia has adopted them.

              a-      'to, toward'
        +   ces-      'pass'